dimitri/pgloader/pgloader.1.md

 	    When this option is listed pgloader only issues the `COPY` statements, without doing any other processing.

+  - *SET MySQL PARAMETERS*

+    The *SET MySQL PARAMETERS* allows setting MySQL parameters using the MySQL `SET` command each time pgloader connects to it.

   - *CAST*

 	The cast clause allows to specify custom casting rules, either to